 Palladium’s strong fundamentals lead the pack for platinum-group metals.

 Platinum-group metals (PGMs) are six similar transitional metals that include palladium, platinum, rhodium, ruthenium, iridium and osmium.
 Each has similar physical and chemical properties to the others in the group, and they tend to occur together in the same deposits.
+Within this group, it is the palladium market that has been on the rise.

 Classified as rare precious metals, PGMs have significant industrial applications, most notably in the manufacturing of catalytic converters in vehicles.
 While the group’s headliner is platinum, it is its sister metal, palladium, that’s been the best market performer over the past decade.

-In fact, according to Bloomberg & US Global Research, between 2008 and 2017 palladium was the best performing of all commodities.
+In fact, according to Bloomberg & US Global Research, between 2008 and 2017 the palladium market was the best performing of all commodities.
 Market trends for both palladium and platinum have been positive the past few years.
 “The use of platinum in industrial applications set a new record in 2017,” according to a recent report by Johnson Matthey (LSE:JMAT).

 This INNspired Article is brought to you by:New Age Metals Inc. (TSXV:NAM; OTCQB:NMTLF; FSE:P7J.F) is a green metals exploration company currently developing its flagship River Valley platinum group metals (PGM) property in Sudbury, Ontario, Canada.Send me an Investor Kit

-But it is palladium that really shines.
+But it is the palladium market that really shines.
 “Automotive demand for palladium is predicted to grow by around 2 [percent] in 2018, setting a new all-time high of 8.57 million ounces.”
 Long-term, demand for PGMs is expected to remain robust, particularly for palladium.
 Today’s palladium supply is sourced mainly as a by-product, with more than three-quarters of global production coming from Russia and South Africa.

 Supply concentrated mainly in South Africa and Russia